 Successful applicants will need to sign a contract that includes additional terms and conditions based on Accessible Arts and Diversity Arts’ policies.
 Applicants must also give permission for Accessible Arts and Diversity Arts to promote and share the

-outcomes of the Ripple Disability and Culturally Diverse Internship Program.
+outcomes of the Ripple: Disability and Culturally Diverse Internship Program.
 This may include agreeing to participate in interviews, filming, and other social media opportunities for promotional purposes.

 Program Fee Each participant within the Ripple program will receive payment for attending training and across their placement at the agreed Host Organisation, inclusive of superannuation.
 This payment will be paid fortnightly throughout the program.
 The payment schedule will be outlined at the start of the program, and participants will be informed of the payment cycle.